rextechs/AzureIoTBootcamp/Day1-HOL3.md

 The value for the `device-id` parameter is case-sensitive.
 Don't copy the quotation marks around the connection string.

 ## Step 2: Install IoT Edge on the IoT Core device

 Note: The Intel Compute Stick is the IoT Core device for this lab.

-### 1. Open a shell window
+### 1. Open a Remote Powershell

+Start `IoT Core Dashboard` on your desktop.

-### 2. The **Deploy-IoTEdge** command checks that your Windows machine is on a supported version, turns on the containers feature, and then downloads the moby runtime and the IoT Edge runtime.
+### 2. The **Deploy-IoTEdge** command checks that your Windows machine is on a supported version, turns on the containers feature, and then downloads the Moby runtime and the IoT Edge runtime.
 The command defaults to using Windows containers.

 ```powershell
 . {Invoke-WebRequest -useb aka.ms/iotedge-win} | Invoke-Expression; Deploy-IoTEdge -ContainerOs Windows